The True Cost of Google Ads: What Small Businesses Need to Know

 Percentage of Ad Spend

-Some agencies charge 15–25% of your monthly ad spend.
-If you spend £2,000 per month on ads, you would pay £300–£500 in management fees on top.
-This model can become expensive quickly as your ad spend grows, and it creates a conflict of interest — the agency earns more when you spend more, regardless of results.
+Some agencies charge 15 to 25% of your monthly ad spend.
+If you spend £2,000 per month on ads, you would pay £300 to £500 in management fees on top.
+This model can become expensive quickly as your ad spend grows, and it creates a conflict of interest, because the agency earns more when you spend more, regardless of results.

 Fixed Monthly Fee

 This is the model we use at DPOM.
-Our Google Ads management packages start from £95 per month with clear, transparent pricing.
-You know exactly what you are paying, and our incentive is to deliver the best results — not to increase your ad spend.
+Our Google Ads management packages start from £145 per month with clear, transparent pricing.
+You know exactly what you are paying, and our incentive is to deliver the best results, not to increase your ad spend.
 Fixed fees work particularly well for small businesses because they make budgeting predictable.

 Performance-Based